 The case against Lamet: While he is enjoying a breakout season and is in the thick of major categories, he still is not leading any singular one.
 There also may be some East Coast bias that comes into play, as many may not be familiar with Lamet and what he brings to the table.

 Stats: 6-2, 2.15 ERA, 0.76 WHIP, 59 K, 8 BB, 54.1 IP, 196 ERA+, 2.94 FIP

-Case for Kershaw: Kershaw hasn't yet reached the minimum qualified innings yet, per Fangraphs, but when he does, he'll be leading the league in WHIP and will be fourth in K/BB ratio – while leading all Cy Young contenders in that category.
+The case for Kershaw: Per FanGraphs, Kershaw has not yet reached the minimum qualified innings yet, but when he does he will be leading the league in WHIP and will be fourth in K/BB ratio – while leading all Cy Young contenders in that category.

-Case against Kershaw: We’ve seen Kershaw in the prime of his career and the bar is high, and this isn't quite the Kershaw of old.
+The case against Kershaw: We’ve seen Kershaw in the prime of his career and the bar is high, and this is not quite the Kershaw of old.
 His strikeouts are low and his innings are low as well, but he still continues to be in the mix as one of the best pitchers in the league.

 Next start: Friday vs. Angels

 Stats: 5-4, 3.06 ERA, 1.01 WHIP, 90 K, 20 BB, 67.2 IP, 148 ERA+, 3.22 FIP